 If you’ve never eaten a Stuffed Artichoke, you’re in for a real treat.
 To make the most of this treat, simply pluck an overstuffed leaf from the globe, hold it by the tip and place about three-quarters of it in your mouth.
 Then pull the leaf through your teeth, scraping the stuffing and top layer of the artichoke leaf along the way.
 Keep eating the artichoke in this manner until all the leaves are gone and you’ve reach the heart–which some proclaim to be the best part of the artichoke.
 Enjoy the artichoke heart plain or chop it up in a bowl mixed with a little olive oil, vinegar, salt and pepper.
 It’s so, so good!

 Stuffed Artichokes are one of the few finger foods I don’t enjoy with beer.
 I’m chilling my favorite bottle of white wine, Conundrum, instead.
 All I can tell you about this wine (since I’m no connoisseur) is that it’s relatively dry, tart and vanilla-y.
 Beyond that, it’s a conundrum!
 My hubby’s not into wine and actually enjoys beer with Stuffed Artichokes.
-So it’s Miller time for him!
+So it’s Miller Time for him!
 Regardless of what you pair it with, I have no doubt you’ll enjoy the artichokes!
 Until next week …

-Stuffed Artichoke Recipe
+Stuffed Artichokes Recipe

-2 artichokes
+2 whole artichokes

 2 tablespoons salt

-1/4 cup plus 3 tablespoons olive oil, divided
+1/2 cup extra virgin olive oil, divided

 1 bunch green onions, thinly sliced